Tell Ruqeish: Layout

-The site covers approximately 20 to 25 acre, and the fortified settlement is delineated by wall.
+The site covers approximately 20 to 25 acre, and the fortified settlement is delineated by a 5.5 m thick wall which survives to a height of 5 m in parts.
 Tell Ruqeish's coastal location means that it is vulnerable to erosion, and some of the features identified in the 1970s have since been submerged as the coastline retreats.
 It is located between Rafah and Gaza on the coast of Deir el-Balah in the Gaza Strip, 18 km south of Gaza City.

-The wall of the fortification is 5.5 m thick and survives to a height of 5 m in parts.
 Occupation layers at Tell Ruqeish are up to 4 m thick, containing evidence of Iron Age and Persian activity at the site.
 Buildings identified through excavation include possible warehouses and the remains of a structure used in industrial processes.
 The north end of the site was elevated and had its own mound, Tel Katif, that has been interpreted as a citadel.

 In the Iron Age the settlement extended further to the west, but the sea level has since risen by an estimated 2 m.
 The archaeologists involved with the 1980s investigations remarked that Tell Ruqeish's "extensive area ... and the massive system of fortifications that surrounded it put it on a par with the large urban settlements in Palestine during the Iron Age".